Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 …He couldn’t help but overhear the conversation inside.

-“—production board’s recommended ‘yer workhouse ‘ta pilot this, an’ we’ve gotta make this shit *now.* Battlespace is a’changin’ an’ we gotta stay ahead.”
+"—production board’s recommended ‘yer workhouse ‘ta pilot this, an’ we’ve gotta make this shit *now.* Battlespace is a’changin’ an’ we gotta stay ahead."

 Moiki paused and swiveled his ears for better hearing.

-“I…thank you, My Father.
-But why come visit personally?”
+"I…thank you, My Father.
+But why come visit personally?"

-“Convenience, an’ confluence o’ events.
+"Convenience, an’ confluence o’ events.
 I was in th’ area anyway an’ it’s an important enough item it’s been discussed in th’ Conclave.
 One-Fang is jus’ now finishin’ their designs and we need an *adaptable* workhouse wit’ a reputation ‘fer delivering.
-So, given all that, I thought I’d get a sniff in, *yijao?”*
+So, given all that, I thought I’d get a sniff in, *yijao?"*

-“Well, we can deliver,” Geezi promised.
-“I’m confused though.
+"Well, we can deliver," Geezi promised.
+"I’m confused though.
 You said we still need the Growlers for Hell.
-Why switch to megalight probes?”
+Why switch to megalight probes?"

 The Great Father sighed.
-“Priorities.
+"Priorities.
 We can re-implement ‘yer processes in other workhouses - yes, you will be compensated - but *right now* this is th’ most pressingest thing.
 Me an’ the Allied General Staff…well.
-It’s been well-considered, les’ say.”
+It’s been well-considered, les’ say."

 Moiki decided he’d heard enough and sneaked away as quietly as could be, to go enjoy his dumplings in silence.
 Once he was pretty sure he was out of earshot, he scampered a little faster until he was safe to sit down next to his teammate Kuyaar, who *immediately* knew he’d done mischief.
 He let him eat a few dumplings before broaching the topic.

-“Shouldn’t be doin’ that, Moiki…”
+"Shouldn’t be doin’ that, Moiki…"

 Moiki blinked, ate a dumpling, and tried to put on an air of innocence.
 Not that’d it work.

-“Do what?”
+"Do what?"

-“Are you serious?
-You know exactly what you…” Kuyaar looked up and his ears flattened, about half a heartbeat before a *giant* paw put itself down on Moiki’s shoulder, so heavy it was a serious effort to bear.
+"Are you serious?
+You know exactly what you…" Kuyaar looked up and his ears flattened, about half a heartbeat before a *giant* paw put itself down on Moiki’s shoulder, so heavy it was a serious effort to bear.

-“Listenin’ in on my conversation,” the Great Father rumbled. *“Naughty* lil’ cub…”
+"Listenin’ in on my conversation," the Great Father rumbled. *"Naughty* lil’ cub…"

 Moiki squeaked in terror, to his personal shame.
-“I--!
-My Father, I’m sorry I - ”
+"I--!
+My Father, I’m sorry I - "

-“Oh, don’t you worry.
-Weren’t a secret anyway.”
+"Oh, don’t you worry.
+Weren’t a secret anyway."
 He leaned in with his giant, fearsome muzzle and growled *right* next to his ear, staring meaningfully at Kuyaar, too.
-“But mebbe ya’d all better find somethin’ better ‘ta sing ‘bout Leela next time…”
+"But mebbe ya’d all better find somethin’ better ‘ta sing ‘bout Leela next time…"

 Moiki felt like if he’d died on the spot, it would be the easiest way out.
 That giant paw *gripped* around his shoulder *and chest* with just unbelievable force--!

 Fortunately, the Great Father didn’t actually smell angry.
 Just…*dominant.* So balls-kicking dominant it almost *hurt.*

-“Anyway, yeah.
-Sneaky lil’ *Whitecrest* wannabes aside…” he chittered then, a sound that was *felt* more than heard, and Moiki felt like his ears were on *fire.* “‘Ya heard right.
+"Anyway, yeah.
+Sneaky lil’ *Whitecrest* wannabes aside…" he chittered then, a sound that was *felt* more than heard, and Moiki felt like his ears were on *fire.* "‘Ya heard right.
 We’re gon’ be re-tooling y’all for a pilot order on a new asset.
 Stealth megalight drones, bestest our engineers can design.
-You’ll be gettin’ *eight* state o’ the art nanofacs outta the deal.”
+You’ll be gettin’ *eight* state o’ the art nanofacs outta the deal."

 The entire workhouse had gathered around the spectacle by then.
 They weren’t a big shop, really.
 Just a few dozen.
 But they’d bucked tradition, spent their modest funds on automation for the most tedious work, and the results had apparently spoken for themselves.
 Nobody could beat a traditional workhouse for everyday work.
 But for big, high-value production?